legacysurvey/legacysurvey/pages/dr5/description.rst

 Data Release 5 (DR5) is the fifth public data release of the Legacy Surveys.
 It is the fourth public data release of images and catalogs from the DECam Legacy Survey (`DECaLS`_;
 DR4 comprised the first release of data from `BASS`_ and `MzLS`_).
-DR5 imaging is first reduced through the `NOAO Community Pipeline`_ before being processed using the `Tractor`_.
+DR5 imaging is first reduced through the `NSF's OIR Lab Community Pipeline`_ before being processed using the `Tractor`_.

 Images from `DECaLS`_
-:math:`g,r,z`-band observations (NOAO survey program 0404; https://www.noao.edu/perl/abstract?2014B-0404)
+:math:`g,r,z`-band observations (NSF's OIR Lab survey program 0404; https://www.noao.edu/perl/abstract?2014B-0404)
 are included from August 2014 through May 2017.
 DR5 also includes DECam data from a range of non-DECaLS surveys, including observations that were conducted from September 2012 to May 2017.